theworldisnotflat/shriveling_world/README.md

 # Shriveling world

-The __shriveling world__ project aims at producing images of the global geographical time-space, using the third dimension, as in time-space relief maps.
-The word _shriveling_ was introduced by Waldo Tobler in [his comments](https://people.geog.ucsb.edu/~tobler/presentations/The-shriveling-world.pdf) of Mathis-L'Hostis time-space relief image, in order to describe the complex contraction process suggested by the model.
+The __shriveling world__ project aims at producing images of _geographical time-space_, using the third dimension.
+The word _shriveling_ was introduced by Waldo Tobler in [his analysis](https://people.geog.ucsb.edu/~tobler/presentations/The-shriveling-world.pdf) of Mathis-L'Hostis time-space relief images, to describe the complex contraction process suggested by the model.
 The project consists in:

 - A [scientific blog](https://timespace.hypotheses.org/) containing principles, reflections, references and images related to the project
 - An [__application__ with documentation](https://theworldisnotflat.github.io/shriveling_world/marks/index).